rh-lab-q/bkrdoc/docs/analysis/README.md

 ## 1. Introduction
 ### 1.1 What is bkrdoc?
 **bkrdoc** is a documentation generator from tests written using **BeakerLib** library.
-This generator makes documentation from test code without any documentation markup.
+This generator makes documentation from test code with and also without any documentation markup.

 ### 1.2 What it`s good for?
 For fast, brief and reliable documentation creation.
 It`s good for quick start with unknown **BeakerLib** test.
 Created documentations provides information about the documentation credibility.
 Also created documentations shows environmental variables and helps reader to run test script from which was documentation created.